|Accomodation||Four Nights Luxury Hotel " Yeti Mountain Home" & Five Nights Other Standard Hotel/Lodge during the trek|

-Discovery World Trekking guarantees our valuable clients safety, security, and satisfaction.
+Discovery World Trekking guarantees our valuable clients' safety, security, and satisfaction.
 Safety is the utmost important concern for us.
 For the trek, we will be carrying all the necessary gear, equipment, and first aid kits.
 Our leaders and guides have vast knowledge and have extensive first aid training.
 If a trekker falls sick due to the altitude, it is entirely up to the trekker to decide if he/she will further continue, as health is very important.
 In case of emergency, the rescue helicopter will always be ready to bring you back from the higher elevation.
 During the trek, every group will be together so that everyone is safe and won't wander off alone.

-Most importantly, tipping is at traveller’s discretion and should be relied on good service that does not form the part of wages for your Guides, porters and crew although they are very much appreciated.
-In Nepalese culture, a tip is an accepted and honoured way to say thank you (Dhanyabada) for good service.
+Most importantly, tipping is at the traveler’s discretion and should be relied on good service that does not form the part of wages for your Guides, porters, and crew although they are very much appreciated.
+In Nepalese culture, a tip is an accepted and honored way to say thank you (Dhanyabada) for good service.
 Normally the tips are offered at the end of the trek and this is best done as a group.
 Most groups will give the trips in farewell dinner on the last evening or last day of the trek, to mark the end of the trip.
-The amount of the trip is entirely a personal preference that may be more or less depending upon your perception of service quality, length of trip, budget and appreciation of their work.
-It is important to Discovery World Trekking crews who professionally take care of you all the time during the trekking, inspire excellent service and offer enriching journey- a trip of once in a lifetime experience.
+The amount of the trip is entirely a personal preference that may be more or less depending upon your perception of service quality, length of trip, budget, and appreciation of their work.
+It is important to Discovery World Trekking crews who professionally take care of you all the time during the trekking, inspire excellent service, and offer enriching journey- a trip of once in a lifetime experience.
 We ensure that all of our crews including guides and porters are paid well and treated fairly with respect

 Discovery World Trekking Crews

 During the Everest Base Camp Trekking, you will be accompanied by our local best-trained and well-experienced guides / Sherpa to make your journey even more comfortable and memorable.
-All guides are well trained licensed with a prior experience they have spent years trekking / climbing the peak all over the world.
+All guides are well trained licensed with a prior experience they have spent years trekking / climbing a peak all over the world.
 Porters will also be assigned to carry your luggage.
 Two people will be assigned to one porter.
 Combined luggage should not exceed more than 18 kg.
 We never overload our porters.
 We divide a proportion of one porter for two members and one assistant guide for a group of 12 or above members.
 If required we can also have one porter per person.
-Our crew members are the local people of high Himalaya remote areas and their physical endurance and heredity nature can live easily and comfortably at high altitude without being affected.
-All our staffs are very valuable to us, they are well paid and we take care of their insurance, clothing, food and lodging throughout the expedition.
+Our crew members are the local people of high Himalayas remote areas and their physical endurance and heredity nature can live easily and comfortably at high altitudes without being affected.
+All our staffs are very valuable to us, they are well paid and we take care of their insurance, clothing, food, and lodging throughout the expedition.
 All our Guides and Porters receive Medical care when ill or injured.
 We always make sure that they are happy as we believe that only happy people can make others happy The local expert trek leader to guide you is specialized under the following subject.
 We provide basic accommodation for our guides and porters or tent with the sleeping gear and we also provided them with food and warm drinks.

-Intensive wilderness first Aid
+Intensive Wilderness First Aid